AdamDemirel/adamdemirel.com/content/job-satisfaction.md

 * Lastly, experiment with the unknowns and how they affect JS: sleep (most importantly), ergonomics, temperature, CO2/air, noise level, job specialization, stress-reducing interventions, and problem solving

 # Ultra Compressed Conclusion
-**So basically to find a satisfying career: work a mentally challenging job, with people you like and receive support from, that ideally suits your personality strengths, that pays okay, close to home, without any obvious negative factors, in a small organisation, preferably part-time, and make sure that you express positive personality traits whilst doing so.
+**So basically to find a satisfying career: work a mentally challenging job, with people you like and receive support from, that ideally suits your personality strengths, that pays okay, close to home, without any obvious negative factors, in a small organization, preferably part-time, and make sure that you express positive personality traits whilst doing so.
 If you do this, you will have scientifically and commonsensically maximized your odds at a life of happy work.**

 # Recommended Reading